davidezanella/ChromeDinoML/Readme.md

 In this project is used a Deep Q-learning Network.

 With just an hour of training, the model is able to reach a score of 600 with 500 tries.
+With a total of 700 tries, it reaches 3894 as the higher score.

+Analyzing the results of this experiment I think that using an approach with generations and genetic algorithms the result could be better.

 ## How to use the project